Huotes/CommitMaker/README.md

 There are only 10 types of people in the world: those that understand binary and those that don’t.

 Chuck Norris had to stop washing his clothes in the ocean.
 The tsunamis were killing people.

+Nagasaki never had a bomb dropped on it.
+Chuck Norris jumped out of a plane and punched the ground